rdyar/tdfc/_main-courses/crab-quiche.md

 This freezes well.
 Also try, baking individual quiches in a muffin tin (no paper liners), then freeze and use as needed.

 You may substitute 1 cup diced cooked ham for the crab.
 Or try vegetables.
-Or hash browns and crumbled bacon.
+If using frozen vegetables, add them in last or your mixture will freeze up.
+Or try hash browns and crumbled bacon.